 Withdrawing Yen With a Foreign-Issued Card at the ATM

 When you need cash, the konbini ATM is your friend.
-7-Eleven's Seven Bank ATM is especially reliable for foreign-issued cards, with many machines in stores, stations and airports nationwide, available 365 days a year and generally 24 hours.
-The on-screen menu supports Japanese, English, Chinese, Korean and other languages.
+7-Eleven's Seven Bank ATM is especially reliable for foreign-issued cards, with many machines in stores, stations and airports nationwide, available 365 days a year.
+Service hours vary slightly by card brand, though.
+The screen offers twelve languages including Japanese, English, Chinese (simplified and traditional), Korean, Thai and Vietnamese.

-- Networks: VISA / Mastercard / JCB / UnionPay / American Express / Discover / Diners Club (plus PLUS / Cirrus)
+- Marks accepted: VISA / PLUS / Mastercard / Maestro / Cirrus / UnionPay / American Express / JCB / Discover / Diners Club

-- Fees: card issuer's fee plus a possible ATM usage fee (as of 2026)
+- Fees: card issuer's fee plus an ATM usage fee (Japan Post Bank charges 220 yen per withdrawal on some foreign cards), as of August 2026

 Beyond Food — Copiers, Tickets, Parcels and Toilets